The Gurdies: Recorded History

+In mid-May 1840, explorer Paweł Edmund Strzelecki and his party emerged from the Gippsland wilderness into The Gurdies, marking the end of a harrowing 22-day survival struggle.
+The expedition navigated the Western Port Woodlands, transforming a fight for survival into a successful breakthrough toward the coast and rescue.

 The first record of people staying in 'The Gurdies' was recorded on 22 April 1844.
 When the Chief Protector George Augustus Robinson (1791-1866) accompanied by the Protector of the Melbourne District Mr William Thomas (Australian settler) (1794–1867) and their government party, consisting of one dray, a fine team of eight bullocks, six native police, under Sergeant Wyndrige, with three white men camped at the Hurdy Gurdy Creek (native name Barbin Bullook).

 With one native policeman with the sergeant, going before to direct the way, followed by two white men, one with a felling axe, and the other with a tomahawk to make a passage for the dray.

 The path on which the native policeman, directed the group, most likely having been originally made by the Boon wurrung people, (and probably not far from where the Bass Coast Highway crosses the creek today), as the forest above formed an impenetrable jungle. "first note the growth of giant white gums and blue gum attaining to a height of 150 or 200 feet.
 Below this, reaching to a height of about 100 feet, was a dense growth of spar-like saplings.
 Below this again was a remarkably luxuriant growth of blackwoods one of the acacia species, ranging in height from 15 to 40 feet, and a dense growth of hazel, musk and dogwood scrub.
 As the sun could not penetrate, both the foot growth and the soil, even in the middle of summer were saturated and reeking with moisture".

 On arriving at, a creek all dismounted and assisted in cutting down trees and dragging logs to make a crossing place, Mr. Thomas states that the Native police conducted themselves well, working hard at crossing places while two of the native police attend to the Chief Protector George Augustus Robinson.